 We aim to present the subject as one that the pupils can use and enjoy, whilst realising that it is also a tool to be used in the world beyond the classroom.

-Mathematics is taught explicitly each morning for 1 hour.
-Typically a lesson contains a Mental Mathematics and a Written Mathematics part.
-Over the year the children cover a range of place value, calculation, problem solving strategies, measurement, geometry and statistics.
+Mathematics is taught explicitly each morning for 1 hour, including both mental and written mathematics.
+Over the year, the children cover a range of place value, calculation, problem solving strategies, measurement, geometry and statistics.

 Lessons have clearly defined objectives appropriate for the children involved.
 Learning Systems include a WAGOLL (what a good one looks like) to enable children to tackle the task independently.